 Although the Coastwatchers operated from the northern islands, it is possible that the Navy commissioned a similar organisation on mainland Australia.
 No evidence of this has been located.

 It is entirely possible that an Auxunit-style resistance movement was set up in Australia by either of these two groups, although it may have been much larger in scope and scale than the British model owing to the huge distances involved.
-Unique Australian conditions mean that this guerrilla organisation would have been given a larger combat role than an intelligence gathering one and would have been focussed almost entirely on fighting the Japanese.
+Unique Australian conditions mean that this guerrilla organisation would have been given a larger combat role than an intelligence gathering one and would have been focused almost entirely on fighting the Japanese.
 This is because the nearest Allied HQ would have been in either Hawaii or India (assuming that NZ would have capitulated soon after Australia).

 It is possible that the caches were established with RAAF assistance in the form of the provision of the land the facilities were located on even if the RAAF was not directly involved in the “Guerrilla Army” programme.

-ABMM also has reason to believe that after WWII the Secret Guerrilla Army was maintained as an inactive reserve under the 1950s “Special Operations Organisation” program under a joint committee of the the Department of Defence and what was to become the Australian Secret Intelligence Service.
+ABMM also has reason to believe that after WWII the Secret Guerrilla Army was maintained as an inactive reserve under the 1950s “Special Operations Organisation” program under a joint committee of the the Department of Defense and what was to become the Australian Secret Intelligence Service.